-Grant Park Trail is a 0.5 mile lightly trafficked loop trail located near Dayton, Ohio that features a river.
-The trail is rated as moderate and primarily used for hiking.
+Grant Park Trail is a 0.5 mile lightly trafficked loop trail located near Dayton, Ohio that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash